natealcedo/dotfiles/README.md

 I'll probably update this in the future if I have to work with another language.
 This is sufficient enough a setup to replace vscode.
 This setup has linting and autocomplete enabled.

+## Compiling vim and making it work with pyvim
+1. Install pyenv first and get those dependencies up.
+2. Compile as per YouCompleteMe docs.
+3. However under the configure call, link python-config-dir to /pyenv/versions/:versionNumber/lib/:pythonVersion/config

 ## Steps to make this work for javascript

 1. Git clone